owncloud/docs/docs/best-practices.md

 This page gives contributors a quick overview of tips and best practices for writing in AsciiDoc.
-It is for sure not complete nor covers all possibilities, but gives a quick refrence for common used writing and formatting tasks.
+It is for sure not complete nor covers all possibilities, but gives a quick reference for common used writing and formatting tasks.
 For a complete reference see the [Asciidoctor Documentation](https://asciidoctor.org/docs/).

 **Table of Contents**